sphinx-doc/sphinx/Doc-3k/library/optparse.rst

    ``conflict_handler`` (default: ``"error"``)
-      Specifies what to do when options with conflicting option strings are added to the parser; see section :ref:`optparse-conflicts-between-options`, Conflicts
+      Specifies what to do when options with conflicting option strings are added to the parser; see section :ref:`optparse-conflicts-between-options`.
-      between options.

    ``description`` (default: ``None``)
       A paragraph of text giving a brief overview of your program.  :mod:`optparse`